gupta-suyash/ParseHaskell/README.md

 -- A BNF grammar of interest.
 -- A parser for the grammar.

--- The testcases for the rfParser, need to pasted at command line during runtime.
+-- The testcases for the rfParser can be given as the input during runtime.
--- The expected output is written within each testcase as a comment (//)